j3k0/cordova-plugin-purchase/doc/api.md

 Some methods, like the [`ask` method](#ask), give you access to a `product` object.

-Products object have the following fields and methods:
+Products object have the following fields and methods.

+### public fields

  - `product.id` - Identifier of the product on the store
  - `product.alias` - Alias that can be used for more explicit [queries](#queries)